zeta1999/korali/source/modules/problem/bayesian/latent/hierarchicalLatentCustom/README.rst

 - Vectors :math:`\theta_i` are latent variables, one per 'individual' :math:`i`
 - :math:`\psi` are a number of hyperparameters.

+In the *Custom* problem class, you are completely free in the construction of a likelihood function.

 Please refer to the corresponding tutorial / example for further explanation, such as the form that we impose on :math:`p(\theta | \psi)`.